OpenObservability/OpenMetrics/OpenMetrics.md

 #### Escaping

-Where the ABNF notes escaping, the following escaping MUST be applied Line feed, ‘\n’ (0x0A) -> literally ‘\n’ (Bytecode 0x5c 0x6e) Double quotes -> ‘\”’ (Bytecode 0x5c 0x22)
+Where the ABNF notes escaping, the following escaping MUST be applied Line feed, '\n' (0x0A) -> literally '\n' (Bytecode 0x5c 0x6e) Double quotes -> '\"' (Bytecode 0x5c 0x22)
-Backslash -> ‘\\’ (Bytecode 0x5c 0x5c)
+Backslash -> '\\' (Bytecode 0x5c 0x5c)

 #### Numbers

 Integer numbers MUST NOT have a decimal point.
-Examples are “23”, “0042”, and “1341298465647914”.
+Examples are "23", "0042", and "1341298465647914".

 Floating point numbers MUST be represented either with a decimal point or using scientific notation.
-Examples are “8903.123421” and ”1.89e-7”.
+Examples are "8903.123421" and "1.89e-7".
 Floating point numbers MUST fit within the range of a 64-bit floating point value as defined by IEEE 754, but MAY require so many bits in the mantissa that results in lost precision.
 This MAY be used to encode nanosecond resolution timestamps.

-Arbitrary integer and floating point rendering of numbers MUST NOT be used for “quantile” and “le” label values as in section “Canonical Numbers”.
+Arbitrary integer and floating point rendering of numbers MUST NOT be used for "quantile" and "le" label values as in section "Canonical Numbers".
 They MAY be used anywhere else numbers are used.

 ##### Considerations: Canonical Numbers

-Numbers in the “le” label values of histograms and “quantile” label values of summary metrics are special in that they're label values, and label values are intended to be opaque.
+Numbers in the "le" label values of histograms and "quantile" label values of summary metrics are special in that they're label values, and label values are intended to be opaque.
 As end users will likely directly interact with these string values, and as many monitoring systems lack the ability to deal with them as first-class numbers, it would be beneficial if a given number had the exact same text representation.

 Consistency is highly desirable, but real world implementations of languages and their runtimes make mandating this impractical.
 The most important common quantiles are 0.5, 0.95, 0.9, 0.99, 0.999 and bucket values representing values from a millisecond up to 10.0 seconds, because those cover cases like latency SLAs and Apdex for typical web services.
 Powers of ten are covered to try to ensure that the switch between fixed point and exponential rendering is consistent as this varies across runtimes.
 The target rendering is equivalent to the default Go rendering of float64 values (i.e. %g), with a .0 appended in case there is no decimal point or exponent to make clear that they are floats.